How to Create a Post-Easter Email Strategy That Brings Guests Back

 Again, picture the person to whom you’re writing.
 Think about what might help that person make a decision about your church.
 But remember, the email is about your readers, not you.

-Consider an email about the felt need you’re engaging in your next sermon series, whether it’s on relationships, joy, parenting, etc. Show your guests you understand the need and how the new series will address it.
+Consider an email about the felt need you’re engaging in your original Easter sermon or your next sermon series, whether it’s on relationships, joy, parenting, etc. Show your guests you understand the need and how the new series will address it.
 Make sure your email doesn’t just promote your series but is helpful or encouraging to the reader even if he or she never shows up at your church.
 It’s not about you.